 LATE STAY REQUESTS | PLANNING AHEAD | TIPS FOR AVOIDING CHARGES

-LATE STAY REQUESTS - Because of a very quick turnaround for summer programs and building renovations this year, we are unable to make exceptions to the move out date for non-graduating students.
-All non-graduating students should plan to move out of the halls 24-hours after their last exam and no later than noon on Thursday, May 9, 2013.
+Because of a very quick turnaround for summer programs and building renovations this year, we are unable to make exceptions to the move out date for non-graduating students.
+All non-graduating students should plan to move out of the halls 24-hours after their last exam and no later than noon on Thursday, May 4, 2017.
 Please plan accordingly.

-If you make arrangements to depart after the closing date, you will have to make your own off-campus housing arrangements as late stays without written permission from the Office of Residence Life & Housing will not be accommodated.
+If you make arrangements to depart after the closing date, you will have to make your own off-campus housing arrangements as late stays without written permission from Residence Life and Housing cannot be accommodated.

 • If you are part of a group that is participating in Commencement activities, please contact your advisor to place your name on the approved late stay list.